 Key 16, Tc, is preserved.
 This key so much has a position of its own, that its function cannot be replaced by another layout of the mechanism of keys nrs 15 and/or 17.

 To begin with: in addition to the oridinary automated octave mechanism, the instrument got an extra register key to fascilitate overblowing the greater lengths.
-Not only does it provide an intonation advantage for middle D, but from there, you now can go down to middle Bb, offering another sonority than the short, open fingerings.
-Sax describes this key in his 1881 patent.
+Not only does it provide an intonation advantage for middle Eb and D, but from there, you now can go down to middle Bb, offering another sonority than the short, open fingerings.
+Sax already described this fingering in his 1866 patent.

 The linkage from key 18 to key 15 under the P-spatula makes a C playable as a lowering of a C# in very much the same way a Bb was already playable as a lowering of a B, using the second finger right hand.